-This article builds upon this recent attention while also extending the existing literature on the determinants of regional innovation in a number of important ways, foremost by focusing on the relationship between innovation outcomes and the interaction of highly skilled individuals and population density.
-In doing so, we expand upon, and in some important ways depart from, the inter-related concepts of proximity, knowledge spillovers, and face-to-face interactions of intellectual human capital often discussed in recent economic geography literature.
-Building upon some of these recent articles, in our analyses we employ population density at the metropolitan level.
-Yet, we extend beyond them by combining our use of population density with the recent research demonstrating the positive effects of human capital on innovation to posit that high densities of human capital workers promote innovation.
-We estimate a cross-sectional linear regression model over 240 geographic metropolitan areas in the U.S. This analysis examines how "creative-density" - the density of the creative class - affects patenting activity.
-Using principal component analysis we construct a novel composite population density measure, which we then interact with a measure of creative-class employment.
-When included in a linear regression model alongside other important predictors of innovation, this creative-density term is found to positively and significantly relate to metropolitan area patenting.
+This article builds on this recent attention and extends the existing literature on the determinants of regional innovation in a number of important ways, foremost by focusing on the relationship between innovation outcomes and the interaction of highly skilled individuals and population density.
+In doing so, we expand on, and in some important ways depart from, the interrelated concepts of proximity, knowledge spillovers, and face-to-face interactions of intellectual human capital often discussed in recent economic geography literature.
+Building on some of these recent articles, we go beyond the concept of population density by combining our use of it with the recent research demonstrating the positive effects of human capital on innovation to posit that high densities of human capital workers promote innovation.
+We estimate a crosssectional linear regression model over 240 geographic metropolitan areas in the United States.
+This analysis examines how creative density, the density of the creative class, affects patenting activity.
+Using principal components analysis we construct a novel composite population density measure, which we then intersect with a measure of creative-class employment.
+When included in a linear regression model alongside other important predictors of innovation, this creative density term is found to relate to metropolitan area patenting positively and significantly.
 Creativity and the composite density measure also independently relate positively to innovation.